skip to content

 Studios

-The Faculty operates a full-equipped studio within our Centre for Music and Science for use by staff and students at all levels with induction and support provided by the CMS Technical Specialist, Dr Myles Eastwood (mjfe2).
+The Faculty operates a fully-equipped studio within our Centre for Music and Science which is available to students and staff at the Faculty of Music following an induction provided by the CMS Technical Specialist, Dr Myles Eastwood (mjfe2).

 Studio 1